Two Guys from Texas

-Two Guys from Texas is a 1948 American made Western-themed musical comedy film starring longtime song-and-dance partners Dennis Morgan and Jack Carson.
+Two Guys from Texas is a 1948 American Western musical film starring longtime song-and-dance partners Dennis Morgan and Jack Carson.
 Directed by David Butler, it was written by Allen Boretz and I.A.L.
 Diamond, and features Dorothy Malone and Penny Edwards in support.

 The picture was a follow-up to Morgan and Carson's previous 'road film', 1946's Two Guys from Milwaukee, one of Warner Bros.' efforts to capture some of the appeal of Paramount's highly successful Bing Crosby and Bob Hope Road pictures.

 Plot

 Down-on-their-luck song-and-dance duo Steve Carroll and Danny Foster run out of gas in what seems like the middle of the Texas wilderness.
 Fortunately, a tony dude ranch is a short walk ahead.
 A chance meeting with an old friend, singer Maggie Reed, gets the boys a job there.

 With their auto stolen and empty wallets, the two settle into ranch life as "house performers", sharing the stage there with Maggie.
 Danny and the pretty, perky blonde appear to have an eye for one-another.
 Inveterate womanizer Steve immediately puts his best moves on knockout ranch owner Joan Winston.

 Danny has an uncontrollable fear of animals, which keeps cropping up everywhere he goes: big, small, live or stuffed, they all throw him into a panic.
 Steve sets up Danny with Dr. Straeger to get some analysis.
 Maggie warns Joan that Steve's a lothario, and not to fall for his tricks.
 Still, she does...hard enough to end up in a stressful tug-of-war with her emotions.

 Meanwhile, a stout and homely middle-aged Indian woman keeps getting hold of Danny by the arm and trying to drag him off for "romance".
 He is lucky each time to escape.

 Unfortunately for Steve, Straeger's prescription for Danny is that he must steal away one of Steve's girlfriends, as his fear of animals is merely a displaced fear of women.
 Danny sets himself to it, and makes surprising headway first time out with Joan.

 One good kiss from her - that leads to a few from him - is enough: he's cured!
 But now has a new itch that needs scratching.